 Dislikes: his grandfather’s “help” in learning his family’s history, his mother’s “help” in shopping for clothes, that one bust of Cousin Eleutherius in the hallway.

-Thanks to the long-attested nobility of the family and the deeds of many of its members, it has become customary in the last few generations for the von Ivanhoe-Hautebergs to be granted knighthoods.
-While this is certainly an honour, these knighthoods have largely been a ceremonial title and have done little to affect the day-to-day life of the von Ivanhoe-Hautebergs.
+Thanks to the long-attested nobility of the family and the deeds of many of its members, it has become customary in the last few generations for the von Ivanhoe-Hauteburgs to be granted knighthoods.
+While this is certainly an honour, these knighthoods have largely been a ceremonial title and have done little to affect the day-to-day life of the von Ivanhoe-Hauteburgs.

 Tancred, for example, has received some training in fighting, tactics, and riding in his capacity as a knight.
 In his capacity as a member of the family that may boast the bluest of blood (not literally, of course), he has received much more training in dancing, etiquette, polite conversation, and knowing which fork to use when during a fancy dinner.
 He has had little chance to emulate either the heroes of the chivalric romances he has spent years reading or his own accomplished ancestors.